-- Value - what money is on offer: £10,000
+- Value - what money is on offer: £15,000

 The Sasakawa Postgraduate studentships are open to both UK and international students.
 In general, non-UK nationals intending to do a MA or a MAR are eligible only if they are settled in the UK or have been ordinarily resident for at least three years immediately preceding the start of their MA or MAR course.
 This does not apply to PhD studentship candidates.

 How to apply

-Applicants wishing to be considered for these studentships should apply for a place to study (MA, MAR or PhD) at the School of Languages, Cultures and Societies at the University of Leeds no later than 3 March 2022.
-They should note on the application form that they are applying for the Sasakawa Postgraduate Studentship in Japanese Studies.
-Prospective applicants need to provide a personal statement and a detailed CV by the same deadline.
-The personal statement should be written in Arial point 11, single-spaced, and should not exceed two pages of A4.
-Applicants should include the following:
+Applicants wishing to be considered should apply for a place to study (the relevant MA, MAR or PhD) no later than 15 March 2024.
+Please note on your application form that you are applying for the Sasakawa Postgraduate Studentship in Japanese Studies.
+Once you have submitted your application to study you need to provide a personal statement and a detailed CV by e-mail to Dr Irena Hayter (firstname.lastname@example.org), also by 15 March 2024.

 • reasons for application: please suggest reasons why you are a suitable candidate for the studentships;

-- extent of funding from other sources: the funding/scholarships you are in competition for, or have secured already;
+• extent of funding from other sources: the funding/scholarships you are in competition for, or have secured already;

-- research to be undertaken: research interests, extent to which the research is Japan-related,
+• research to be undertaken: research interests, extent to which the research is Japan-related,

-- future academic or career plans;
+• future academic or career plans;

-- any other relevant information in support of your application.
+• any other relevant information in support of your application.

 Candidates will be notified of the outcome of their applications early to mid-June 2024.